-The Expeditionary Logistics Force is made up of personnel from the Disaster Logistics Unit, and should be ready to deploy at all times.
+The Expeditionary Logistics Force is made up of personnel from the Disaster Logistics Section and should be always ready to deploy.
 Staff must maintain a 'Go-Bag' that includes the following Items:

-- Required PPE gear - Sufficient clothing and footwear
+- Required PPE gear

+- Sufficient clothing and footwear

 - Personal field tools (Headlamp, Leatherman, etc.)

 - Travel supplies and toiletries

 - All necessary Laptops and Cellular Devices

 - Food and water for first 48-72 hours